Updated: May 28, 2026

 Why the 3-Account System Works

-Traditional single-account banking creates a problem psychologists call mental accounting errors.
+Traditional single-account banking creates what psychologists call mental accounting errors.
 When all money lives in one place, your brain constantly calculates: can I afford this?
 Will I have enough for rent?
 Did I forget about any bills?
 That mental load is exhausting, and it leads to two predictable mistakes.

 Overspending from a seemingly large balance.
 Your account shows $2,000, so dinner out feels fine — except $1,400 of that is already spoken for by bills you have not paid yet.